Spr19CS210/PA-Drill-Section-Writeups/PA6-Crispr/README.md

     have one step on each side.
 The number of steps should increase by one each time a square is completed.
 This movement is the most complicated one.
 Implement move for mammals first, then birds, then insects.

-### MOVE (x,y)
+### MOVE (row,column)
 ```
 EXAMPLE USE: MOVE (2,3)
 ```
-Move any animals located in the ecosystem at position (x,y) num times.
+Move any animals located in the ecosystem at position (row ,column) num times.
 If there is nothing at this position or the position is outside the size of the ecosystem, don't do anything.

 ### MOVE [type]
 ```